 While Wilson’s fame casts a rather large shadow, his wife is certainly capable of holding her own.
 Wilson is married to pop singer Ciara, having tied the knot in 2016.
 The couple have two children together, daughter Sienna Princess Wilson and son Win Harrison Wilson.

-Wilson was previously married to his high school sweetheart, Ashton Meem, though the two divorced in 2014.
+Wilson was previously married to his high school sweetheart, Ashton Meem, though he and his first wife divorced in 2014.

-The American quarterback has a massive social media following, boasting 4.8 million followers on Instagram.
-Wilson frequently promotes his foundation, the Why Not You Foundation, on the platform and lately has been offering glimpses into his life with his family during the coronavirus pandemic and COVID-19 outbreak.
+The American quarterback has a massive social media following, boasting 5.1 million followers on Instagram.
+Wilson frequently promotes his foundation, the Why Not You Foundation, on the platform and offered glimpses into his life with his family during the coronavirus pandemic and COVID-19 outbreak.

 Russell Wilson Net Worth

-So, just how much money has Wilson pocketed throughout his prolific NFL career?
+So, just how much money has Seahawks quarterback Russell Wilson pocketed throughout his prolific NFL career?
 According to Celebrity Net Worth, Wilson has an estimated net worth of $135 million.
-Wilson is raking in a cool $35 million from the NFL season, and his family’s wealth is even greater considering Ciara’s estimated net worth of $20 million.
+Wilson is raking in a cool $35 million from the NFL season, and his family’s wealth is even greater considering his wife Ciara’s estimated net worth is $20 million.